-Now you see why these free online translating tools are free – they do not guarantee anything!
+Do you see why these free online translating tools are free?
+They do not guarantee anything!
 There is still a long way to go for their developers to reach a goal of accurate translating, if this goal is reachable at all…

 If by any chance these online translating tools would become any close to almost accurate one day, the next day they would become a paid service – watch for this.

 So, we are done with the "free", now let's go to real translations by human beings and they are not cheap at all if you care for quality should you choose Translator for your project.